-This option will help customer who want to use the MaxLoader menu as native language with the OS that is installed for own languages.
+This option will help customer who wants to use the MaxLoader menu in the user's native language that is compatible with the OS that is installed in his/her own language.

 7. TROUBLE SHOOTING & TECHNICAL SUPPORT

 This section provides customer support information such as the return material authorization policy as well as methods of obtaining EE Tools' technical assistance and software updates.